14 Easy Kindness Activities for Elementary Students for World Kindness Day

 3. Start Your Challenge

-When your community engages in acts of kindness they select the appropriate element on which they write their good deed and adhere to the tree.
+When your community engages in acts of kindness they select the appropriate element to write their good deed on and adhere to the tree.

 Everyone's encouraged to be mindful of the way they behave and show more kindness so they can add another element and bring the tree to life.
 It's an absolutely beautiful sight and feeling!